obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *chmod 753 hello* Write a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 ## 10. Look in the mirror
 *chmod --reference=olleh hello* Write a script that sets the mode of the file hello the same as olleh’s mode.
+## 11. Directories
+*chmod -R +X .* Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.